georgelza/DataPipeline-MQTT_Fluss_Paimon/README.md

 ## Overview

-This originally started as a simple idea, create a IoT JSON packaged payload, publish it to a **MQTT Broker**, consume using a connector into Flink and then down to Fluss and down to Paimon stored on S3.
+This originally started as a simple idea, create a IoT JSON packaged payload, publish it to a **MQTT Broker**, consume using a connector into Flink and then down to Fluss and down to the lakehouse configured Paimon storage onto the configured storage technology, which was originally planned as S3.

-But we tripped and ended in the proverbial rabbit hole, again.
+But we tripped and ended in the proverbial rabbit hole, again, nothing new.

 The numbers below maps to the `<root>/devlab#` directories

 0. First is just to show how the stack fit together, this is a very simple Flink/Fluss example (as per Giannis video NEED his OK still... to be after he published his video), persisting both tablet server and Lakehouse data onto local disk via volume mounts.

-1. Second we're doing the same as above, but now persisted onto HDFS.
+1. Second we're doing the same as above, but now persisted onto **HDFS**.

-2. Ok, now a back to our original plan, we will create the IoT specific payload as shown below, post it onto 3 x **MQTT Brokers**,consuming themessages using one of the following 2 source connectors
+2. Ok, now a back to our original plan, we will create the IoT specific payload as shown below, post it onto 3 x **MQTT Brokers**,consuming themessages using one of the following 2 source connectors.

 - [davidfantasy - flink-connector-mqtt](https://github.com/davidfantasy/flink-connector-mqtt) or